DFE-Digital/bat-design-history/app/posts/register-of-training-providers/2026-02-26-updating-provider-partnerships-to-align-with-academic-years.md

 - displayed academic years in reverse chronological order throughout
 - added 'next', 'current' and 'last' suffixes to the relevant academic years
-- included hint text next to each checkbox in the academic years form showing the start and end dates for that year
+- included hint text next to each checkbox in the academic years form, showing the start and end dates for that year

 ### Ordering academic years